Binary neutron star mergers as the source of the highest energy cosmic rays: 3. Amaterasu and Andromeda

-The source locus of TA's Amaterasu event is devoid of distinctive source candidates~\cite{ufAma23}, but does contain our neighbor Andromeda (M31), a galaxy of comparable mass to the Milky Way at a distance of 765 kpc.
+The source locus of Telescope Array's Amaterasu event is devoid of distinctive source candidates~\cite{ufAma23}, but does contain our neighbor Andromeda (M31), a galaxy of comparable mass to the Milky Way at a distance of 765 kpc.
 In a scenario such as ours where every galaxy hosts UHECR production in proportion to its BNS merger rate, M31 should be an {\it a priori} relatively powerful source.
 This raises the question of whether -- were M31 the source of Amaterasu -- could that somehow be discovered and relic evidence of the event investigated.

 To gauge the likelihood that a BNS merger in M31 could have produced Amaterasu, we calculate the expected number of BNS mergers in M31 contributing to UHECRs detected today.
-Analysis of Milky Way double-NS systems leads to an estimated BNS merger rate in the Milky Way of $32^{+19}_{-9} \, {\rm Myr}^{-1}$~\cite{DNSmerger_grunthal+21}, which should be applicable to M31 given its similarities to our Galaxy.
-Two additional factors enter the probability of observing a UHECR today from a BNS merger in M31 some time in the past: the arrival-time spread, $\tau$, and the fraction of UHECRs reaching the Milky Way, $f_{\rm contrib}$, discussed below Eq.~\eqref{eq:taueff}; both depend on the intervening magnetic fields through the smearing factor $\beta$.
+Due to our poor understanding of the intervening magnetic fields, the arrival time delay of a UHECR from M31 is very uncertain.
+Analysis of Milky Way double-NS systems leads to an estimated BNS merger rate in the Milky Way of $32^{+19}_{-9} \, {\rm Myr}^{-1}$~\cite{DNSmerger_grunthal+21}, which should be applicable to M31 given its similarity.
+Two additional factors enter the probability of observing a UHECR today from a BNS merger in M31 some time in the past: the arrival-time spread, $\tau$, and the fraction of UHECRs reaching the Milky Way, $f_{\rm contrib}$, discussed below Eq.~\eqref{eq:taueff}.
+Both depend on the intervening magnetic fields through the smearing factor $\beta$.